dashakrolik/surf-forecast-backend/README.md

 ## API connection

 The application is connected to the https://stormglass.io/ weather forecast API.
-For every beach in the database the application makes a request to the Sormglass API, with params longitute and latitude.
+For every beach in the database the application makes a request to the Sormglass API (with params longitute and latitude), returning waveHeight.